AthensLab/Ethereum-Companion/index.md

 - MacOS: Latest is v11 'BigSur' (Aug 2021)
   * _you need an apple computer to run MacOS_
-  * _yes, you can develop dApps on the new Macs with M1, M1X and M1Pro_
   * [MacOS Monterey](https://www.apple.com/uk/macos/monterey/)

 - Options for Ethereum Nodes